St. Peter's dome Climb: Tickets and Best Prices

 Entering the Basilica is free, but to go up to the Dome you will need a special ticket that you could only buy at the Basilica itself.
 To save unnecessary queues to buy this ticket (the capacity is limited and the wait is very long) there is a pack that combines the guided tour with the entrance to St. Peter's Basilica and access to the Dome.

-In short, for a very reasonable price you have included the guided tour and exclusive entrance to the Dome, something that is not easy to find online.
+In short, for a very reasonable price you have included the guided tour and the exclusive entrance to the Dome, something that is not easy to find online.

-To access the Dome you will have to pay 8€ if you want to walk all the way up or 10€ if you want to combine it with an elevator ride.
+You can get tickets for the dome of St. Peter's Basilica with audio guide from 29 ¤ at Hellotickets.
 This price does not include a guided tour nor will you avoid the queues.
-If you choose to secure your ticket in advance and buy the pack that includes the guided tour of the temple and tickets to the Dome, the price amounts to about 42 euros.
+If you choose to secure your ticket in advance and buy the pack that includes the guided tour of the temple and tickets to the Dome, the price amounts to about 49 euros.

 If you prefer to improvise and buy tickets for the Dome "on the spot", you can also do that.
 Once you get inside the Basilica, you will immediately see the signs that lead you to the point where the ticket office for the Dome is located.

-Opening hours of St. Peter's Dome
+What are the opening hours of St. Peter's Dome?

-But I say normally because these hours can be modified in case there is a holiday or religious celebration that requires that St. Peter's Basilica is closed to the general public for safety.
+But I say normally because these schedules can be modified in case there is a holiday or religious celebration that requires that St. Peter's Basilica is closed to the general public for safety.
 Therefore, I recommend that when you plan your trip to Rome, you should be aware that the Basilica may be closed on some days.

-Best time to climb St. Peter's Dome
+When is the best time to climb St. Peter's Dome?

 In general, as in any tourist spot in the city, the fewer people you come across, the better.
 And this usually happens first thing in the morning.
 Besides, at that time the city is still quiet and the faint colors of the morning are beautiful.